 4. Take a glass bowl (or a container) and mix all of the ingredients mentioned above together, and then add all the salmon slices into the mixture and leave it in the fridge for at least 12 hours.
 Don’t forget to cover it up.

 5. The next step would be to take the salmon pieces out of the brine and lay them down onto the already-prepared paper towels.
 They will soak up all the liquid that will be dripping from the meat.
-After that, carefully transfer the salmon onto your dehydrator trays, placing them at least half an inch away from each other.
+After that, carefully transfer the salmon onto your, placing them at least half an inch away from each other.
+If you need extra tips for food dehydration read our guide to find the answers.

 4. Turn on the dehydrator and dry the slices at 145° for three or four hours.
 Once their color turns into a reddish brown, they are ready and can be pulled out of the machine.
 When you bend them, the slices shouldn’t snap in half.
 You can store them into any kinds of jars for the months to come, which will allow you to enjoy the salmon beef jerky anywhere and at all times.